DuitDojo-Capstone-Project/DuitDojo_CC/README.md

 <br>

-# How to run this API on your local machine
+# How to Running the API Locally
 To launch the API Server on your local machine, follow these steps:
 1. Clone the Repository. <br>
 	Clone the repository using the following command: